conjurdemos/docker-secrets/README.md

 Wrote configuration to ./.conjurrc
 ```

-Next, we'll create a secrets config which contains the host, port, and MySQL password:
+Next, we'll create a Conjur secrets config file, `.conjurenv`, which contains the host, port, and MySQL password:

 ```
 $ cat << ENV > .conjurenv